-The Company's intellectual property is protected, secured and defended through a central intellectual property function responsible for patent applications, portfolio investigations and portfolio defence.
+The Company's IP is protected, secured and defended through a central Intellectual Property function responsible for patent applications, portfolio investigations and portfolio defence.

-Key progress in 2022
+Key Progress in 2022

-Central Research and Technology (CRT)
+Central Research and Technology ("CRT")

 CRT pioneers the future of aerospace by exploring and delivering ambitious new technologies of maximum potential impact on Airbus' future products and services.
 CRT operates at the junction of the Airbus core and global research excellence with two main objectives: